ProvableHQ/leo/documentation/language/02_structure.md

 ### Import

-You can import dependencies that are downloaded to the `imports` directory.
-An import is declared as `import {filename}.aleo;`
-The dependency resolver will pull the imported program from the network or the local filesystem.
+An import is declared as `import {filename}.aleo;`.
+The dependency resolver pulls the imported program from the network or the local `imports/` directory.
+See [Imports](./01_layout.md#imports) for the declaration syntax and the [Dependencies guide](../guides/02_dependencies.md) for resolution rules.

 ```leo file=../code_snippets/layout/import_only/src/main.leo#snippet showLineNumbers
 ```